David-poh312/Finance-Database/README.md

 # Finance-Database

+This repository contains notebooks and code for building and linking major financial research databases.

+## completed:
-completed: CRSP, Compustat, CCM, replicating FF3
+- CRSP, Compustat, CCM, replicating FF3

+## To do:
-To do: Link CRSP, IBES, and Refinitv
+- Link CRSP, IBES, and Refinitv